-- 1. Expand and deepen craft skills in a chosen core area, through independent study and by collaborating with a craft mentor (approx. 40% of each year, may vary season to season) - Utilize studio space for craft exploration, demonstrating independent initiative and exploration while building proficiency and confidence in your chosen craft - Develop relationships with professional craft mentor(s), utilizing provided funding to build a multi-year strategy for engagement.
-Integrate both on campus mentorship with travel to their studio(s) to maximize learning - Pursue an appropriately balanced array of projects, focusing both on core craft skills while also creating a body of work for consignment sales (i.e. in school store) and/or commercial sales
+- 1. Expand and deepen craft skills in a chosen core area, through independent study and by collaborating with a craft mentor (approx. 40% of each year, may vary season to season) - > Utilize studio space for craft exploration, demonstrating independent initiative and exploration while building proficiency and confidence in your chosen craft - > Develop relationships with professional craft mentor(s), utilizing provided funding to build a multi-year strategy for engagement.
+Integrate both on campus mentorship with travel to their studio(s) to maximize learning - > Pursue an appropriately balanced array of projects, focusing both on core craft skills while also creating a body of work for consignment sales (i.e. in school store) and/or commercial sales - > Participate in professional development opportunities around the business of craft - > Utilize four days of North House coursework annually, to advance personal craft skills or experience teaching strategies - 2.
+Develop teaching skills by serving as an assistant instructor with multiple senior instructors and in multiple interrelated curriculum areas. (approx. 30% of each year, may vary season to season).

-- Participate in spring and fall artist and business of art development programming co-hosted with the Grand Marais Art Colony - ➤ Utilize four (4) days of North House coursework annually, to advance personal craft skills or experience teaching strategies - 2.
-Develop teaching skills by serving as an assistant instructor with multiple senior instructors and in multiple interrelated curriculum areas. (approx. 30% of each year, may vary season to season). - Collaborate with Program Director and Program Manager to identify and build partnership with appropriate group of 4-8 instructors to collaborate with each year - Assistant instruct 2-4 days of coursework per month, serving in an active role in pre-course preparation and post-course wrap up - Communicate with collaborating instructors to ensure the effectiveness of the partnership and maximize its value to students, developing artisan, and instructor - In alignment with individual skill development progression, take on appropriate course leadership roles including contributing ideas and efforts towards classroom improvements - > Participate in North House's annual instructor retreat - 3.
-Actively expand public engagement skills and professional connections through participation in selected regional community events. (approx. 20% of each year, may vary season to season). - Attend 2-4 key regional events, conferences and/or festivals per year, identifying both personal and institutional opportunities for involvement.
-May include roles as demonstrators or artisan sales - Play an active programmatic role at key times for North House as part of your participation in the program: Spend 10 days per year in a combination of demonstrating, teaching mini courses during special events, and doing public instructor residency. - In cooperation with the Program Manager for Local Engagement, identify and complete a project during the two year program that advances North House's mission in the local community - 4.
-Build meaningful relationships with international artisans and institutions (approx. 10% of each year, may very season to season) - Build meaningful international relationships by coordinating pre-visit resources for international guest artisans (approx. 1/year) and by serving in support role during coursework - Spend time in the first year of the program researching and developing goals and a plan for the Scandinavian professional development trip to be completed in the second year - Travel to Scandinavia for several weeks to research craft, engage with Scandinavian artisans, and build international relationships
+- > Collaborate with Program Director and Program Manager to identify and build partnerships with an appropriate group of instructors to collaborate with each year - ➤ Be part of coursework on campus 2-4 days per month, serving as an instructor, assistant instructor, studio assistant, or student - > Communicate with collaborating instructors to ensure the effectiveness of the partnership and maximize its value to students, developing artisan, and instructor - > In alignment with individual skill development progression, take on appropriate course leadership roles including contributing ideas and efforts towards classroom improvements - > Participate in North House's annual instructor retreat, first week of April each year - 3.
+Actively expand public engagement skills and professional connections through participation in selected regional community events. (approx. 20% of each year, may vary season to season). - ➤ Attend 2-4 key regional events, conferences and/or festivals per year, identifying both personal and institutional opportunities for involvement as a craft ambassador for the school.
+May include roles as demonstrators or artisan sales - ➤ Play an active programmatic role at key times for North House as part of your participation in the program: Spend 10 days per year in a combination of demonstrating, teaching mini courses during special events, and doing public instructor residency.
+In your second year, assist the Program Director in planning a thematic weekend or special event related to your area of craft study. - ➤ In cooperation with the Program Manager for Local Engagement, identify and complete a project during the two year program that advances North House's mission in the local community - 4.
+Build meaningful relationships with international artisans and institutions (approx. 10% of each year, may vary season to season) - > Build meaningful international relationships by coordinating pre-visit resources for international guest artisans (approx. 1/year) and by serving in support role during coursework - > Spend time in the first year of the program researching and developing goals and a plan for the Scandinavian professional development trip to be completed in the second year - > Travel to Scandinavia for several weeks to research craft, engage with Scandinavian artisans, and build international relationships